Pyprohly/redditwarp/docs/source/getting-started/praw-comparison.rst

 PRAW dynamically provides the attributes on model objects directly from API data.
-This means the attribute names always match those of the API's, which may not be convenient in all cases.
+This means the attribute names always match those of the API's, which actually may not be convenient in all cases.

 RedditWarp::